jweinst1/Peryton/README.md

 ######Equivalency

-In Swift, there are times when using a specific element of the language is more effecient than it's equivalent element in Python.
+In Swift, there are times when using a specific element of the language is more efficient than it's equivalent element in Python.
 As a basic example:

 `class frogs(object):`